shirshak55/dont-use-vianet/README.md

-# Vianet Nepal is shitty ISP
+# Vianet Nepal is cheater

 If you are going to purchase new subscription then please make sure its not vianet.
 I have subscribed vianet for 1 year.
 And today I got FUP message.
 FUP stands for fair use policy.
 Except vianet policy is not fair I would say this is shittest thing I have ever read.